kkartas/ETLForge/paper/paper.md

 `ETLForge` is implemented in Python 3.9+ using modern software engineering practices:

-- **Core dependencies**: pandas [@McKinney2010] for data manipulation, NumPy [@Harris2020] for numerical operations, PyYAML [@pyyaml] for schema parsing, and Click [@click2022] for the CLI.
+- **Core dependencies**: pandas [@McKinney2010] for data manipulation, NumPy [@Harris2020] for numerical operations, PyYAML [@pyyaml] for schema parsing, and Click [@Click2023] for the CLI.
 - **Optional integrations**: Faker [@Faker2024] for realistic data generation, openpyxl for Excel support
 - **Architecture**: Modular design with separate generator and validator components
-- **Testing**: Comprehensive test suite with 54 unit tests achieving high coverage
+- **Testing**: Comprehensive test suite with high code coverage, continuously enforced by our CI pipeline.
 - **Documentation**: Extensive user guide with examples and API documentation

 The framework follows Python packaging standards and is installable via pip, making it accessible to the broader Python data science ecosystem.
 With only 6 core dependencies, ETLForge integrates seamlessly into CI/CD pipelines with reasonable startup times.

 # Performance

-To validate the framework's scalability, we performed a benchmark on a standard developer machine (Windows 10, Intel i7, 32 GB RAM) using the `benchmark.py` and `plot_benchmark.py` scripts included in the repository.
-The benchmark measures the time to generate and subsequently validate datasets of increasing size.
-The results, shown below, demonstrate that `ETLForge` scales in a near-linear fashion for both core operations (note the log-log scale of the plot).
+To validate the framework's scalability, we performed a comprehensive benchmark on a standard developer machine (Windows 10, Intel i7, 32 GB RAM) using the `benchmark.py` and `plot_benchmark.py` scripts included in the repository.
+The benchmark measures the time to generate and subsequently validate datasets across 11 data points ranging from 1,000 to 5,000,000 rows, spanning 4 orders of magnitude.
+The results, shown in Figure 1, demonstrate that `ETLForge` scales in a near-linear fashion for both core operations across this entire range (note the log-log scale of the plot), confirming its suitability for production ETL workloads from development testing to large-scale data processing.

 ![Figure 1: Performance benchmark of ETLForge's data generation and validation tasks.
 Both operations demonstrate near-linear scalability with the number of rows (axes are on a log-log scale).](benchmark_plot.png)

 Full details on the benchmarking methodology and environment are available in `BENCHMARKS.md`.
-This performance makes the framework suitable for both rapid development testing and large-scale data validation scenarios.
+The comprehensive performance evaluation across 4 orders of magnitude confirms the framework's scalability characteristics and makes it suitable for both rapid development testing (1K-10K rows) and large-scale production data validation scenarios (up to 5M+ rows).

 # Comparison with existing tools